Cannabis Mother Plant Care: Selection, Maintenance & Cloning

 Cutting Selection and Preparation

-You pick cuttings from new growth, ideally branches that show three to four nodes.
-You work early in the light cycle when sap flow is high, which improves rooting success.
-Using a sharp, sterilized blade, you make a clean diagonal cut to increase surface area for rooting hormone.
-After cutting, you immediately dip the stem in hormone gel to encourage root formation.
+Pick cuttings from new growth, ideally branches that show three to four nodes.
+Using a sharp, sterilized blade, make a clean diagonal cut and immediately dip the stem in hormone gel.
+Remove lower leaves to prevent rot and trim fan leaves in half to balance transpiration.

-Expert Tip: Until roots develop, clones feed through their leaves, not roots.
-For this reason, maintain humidity at mist-like levels, around 80–90%, using domes or foggers.
+Expert Tip: Until roots develop, clones feed through their leaves.
+For this reason, maintain humidity at mist-like levels, around 80–90%.

 Rooting Media Options